 2. You (as an HR) receive an email to accept or reject the request

-In your responses spreadsheet, the ‘PENDING’ status lets you know that a validation is requested.
+In your responses spreadsheet, the PENDING status lets you know that an approval is requested.

 3. You approve the leave request

-The [Form Publisher] Validation status from your responses spreadsheet will turn from ‘PENDING’ into ‘APPROVED’:
+The [Form Publisher] Approval status PENDING from your responses spreadsheet is replaced by APPROVED.

-If you open the generated file (under [Form Publisher] Sheet URL), the validation status will automatically update accordingly:
+If you open the generated file (under [Form Publisher] Sheet URL), the approval status will automatically update accordingly.

 4. You reject the leave request

 If you decide to reject a leave request, the process will be exactly the same as for the approval.
-The main difference is that all ‘APPROVED’ will be replaced by ‘REJECTED’.
+The main difference is that PENDING is replaced by REJECTED.

 5. You request further information on the leave request

 This option is useful if you need further information from your employee before making your decision.